 A balanced breakfast also pays attention to complex carbs and fats.
 Planning your healthy breakfast recipes ahead of time is the best way to ensure what you’re eating has all the nutrients you need.
-Oatmeal (like our Instant Oats) and whole grain cereal are some of your best options.
+Oatmeal and whole grain cereal are some of your best options.
 The complex carbs found in either of these options raise your blood sugar levels less suddenly and deliver energy for your brain and your body.
 Meanwhile, find your fats from options like eggs or nuts.

 2. Include fiber, minerals, and vitamins whenever possible

 Fiber contributes to a normal digestive function.
 When choosing a morning meal, opt for a colorful mix of carbs, such as oat and soy flakes, which are also sources of fiber and vitamins.
 Whole wheat bread and nuts are also great breakfast ideas.

 Vitamins contribute to your body’s normal functioning.
 Bring them into your breakfast by focusing on fruits.
 Of course, if you react to acidity, especially during the morning, cooking fruit is a good way to make it a little easier to swallow.
 But keep the temperature low to protect the vitamins!

 And some vitamins and minerals are best absorbed when eaten in combination.
 A few perfect pairings to keep in mind are vitamin D and calcium, vitamin B12 and folate, and magnesium and zinc.
 And if you don’t think you’ll be able to remember, our Daily Vitamins will do it for you.